Source Water Protection Funding

 The Catalog of Federal and Domestic Assistance (CFDA) is a compilation of assistance programs administered by federal agencies or state and local governments.
 You can search the assistance program listings for appropriate programs related to an issue like water quality protection or source water protection.

 Natural Resources Conservation Service (NRCS)

-The 2018 Farm Bill, enacted on December 20, 2018, specifies that 10 percent of conservation funding through the Natural Resource Conservation Service (NRCS) - at least $4 billion over the next 10 years - be targeted for source water protection.
+The 2018 Farm Bill, enacted on December 20, 2018, specifies that 10 percent of conservation funding through the Natural Resource Conservation Service (NRCS) - approximately $400 million per year - be targeted for source water protection.
 The Farm Bill supports conservation efforts of America’s farmers and ranchers through reauthorization and expanded flexibility of NRCS conservation programs.
 NRCS offers financial and technical assistance through conservation practices, activities, and enhancements to help agricultural producers make and maintain improvements on their land.